nolsen42/RouteSelectively/README.md

 ## How it works
 Using a combination of iptables and ip routes, you can add the IPs of domains/cdns/websites/etc to route through a specific zerotier endpoint.
 The flexibility allows you to have the option of have multiple endpoints, while leaving the rest of your internet traffic as normal.

+## Why Zerotier?

+From my experiences, I always found Zerotier more flexible and versatile, nothing more I can say here.

 ## Example use-cases

 * Bypassing Netflix's password sharing crackdown and blocks, by redirecting netflix CDNs and domains to a different zerotier endpoint.